sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * Will your character sacrifice their life for something valuable in the plot?
 If so, what, and why?
- * Have the events of this journey caused your character to give up a *fundamental* belief or relationship they held at the beginning of the game?
+ * Have the events of this journey caused your character to give up a "premise" -- a *fundamental* belief or relationship they held at the beginning of the game?

 Make a note of all the answers.